 The estate is located in the northern slopes of the volcano, with vineyards between the village of Solicchiata and the town of Randazzo, the area historically recognized as the finest in the appellation for fine red wines.
-The property consists of over 30 hectars, divided into 10 parcels in four crus, with a total vineyard surface of 27 hectars, which we mean to enlarge to 30-32 hectars.
-Except for 6 hectars recently planted, the rest are between 50 and 100 years old.
+The property consists of over 55 hectars, divided into 24 parcels in four crus, with a total vineyard surface of 27 hectars in production and 7 hectars in breeding.
+In the near future we have a plant program that will allow us to reach up to 38 hectares of vineyards.
+Except for 7 hectars recently planted, the rest are between 50 and 100 years old.
 One parcel, having survived phylloxera, has reached the venerable age of 130-140 years old.
 The soils differ very much from cru to cru, and even within the crus themselves.
 The same is true of the altitudes, our vineyards ranging between 600 and 1000 metres above sea level.

-Four parcels lie in Calderara Sottana at an elevation of 600-700 metres.
+Ten parcels lie in Calderara Sottana at an elevation of 600-700 metres.
 By far the rockiest cru in the appellation, in the roughest parts you can’t see the soil for the black volcanic pumice carpeting the vineyards.
-Two vineyards lie in Guardiola, between 800 and 900 metres altitude, on very poor soil: volcanic sand mixed with basaltic pebbles and traces of ash.
-Both are steeply sloped and tightly terraced, causing all vineyard work to be done manually.
-Two more properties lie in Feudo di Mezzo.
+One vineyard lies in Guardiola, between 800 and 900 metres altitude, on very poor soil: volcanic sand mixed with basaltic pebbles and traces of ash.
+It is steeply sloped and tightly terraced, causing all vineyard work to be done manually.
+One more properties lie in Feudo di Mezzo.
 Very old vines, also terraced, traditional alberello plantings, very tightly spaced, also worked exclusively manually.
 Loose deep volcanic ash roughed up by a good measure of small volcanic pebbles.
-In Santo Spirito we have two vineyards as well.
+In Santo Spirito we have three vineyards as well.
 Although adjacent to Guardiola, the soil is dramatically different: a rich deep volcanic ash so fine as to call to mind talcum powder, were it not jet black.
-Besides estate owned vineyards, Terre Nere has long term leases on 4 hectars and buys grapes from small local vignerons who follow our organic procedures.
+Besides estate owned vineyards, Terre Nere has long term leases on 1,5 hectars and buys grapes from small local vignerons who follow our organic procedures.